openbaton/python-plugin-sdk/README.md

   Licensed under [Apache v2 License](http://www.apache.org/licenses/LICENSE-2.0).

 # Python version of the plugin-sdk
-This project contains a vnfm sdk for python projects.
+This project contains a Python SDK for writing VIM Drivers for Open Baton.

 ## Technical Requirements
 This section covers the requirements that must be met by the plugin-sdk in order to satisfy the demands for such a component: